monicahcloud/homeTour/README.md

 # Instructions

-For now, we're just going to create the shell for our project, based on what we understand of the requirements.
-Later, as your skills improve and you continue to learn, you'll probably make changes to these classes or their structure - a process called refactoring - to make your project easier to expand.

 Create a project named HomeTour.
 In the HomeTour project, create the following packages and classes: fixtures - fixtures.Fixture (abstract) - fixtures.Room game - game.Main - game.Player - game.RoomManager These classes will work as follows:

 fixtures.Fixture: This abstract class will be used as a base for anything that can be looked at or interacted with.
 This class should define (at least) the following properties: